build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/Using Flux to Implement GitOps on AWS.md

 Since we have explained the GitOps concept and the architecture of the CI/CD pipeline, we will use a case to complete this practice by going through the four modules below:

-- Deploying cloud infrastructure using Infrastructure as Code (IaC).
+- Deploy the cloud infrastructure using Infrastructure as Code (IaC).

-- Deploying Flux CD on AWS EKS cluster
+- Deploy Flux CD on AWS EKS cluster

-- Deploying GitOps workflow using Flux CD
+- Deploy GitOps workflow using Flux CD

-- Implementing automatic deployment based on images using GitOps workflow
+- Implemente automatic deployment based on images using GitOps workflow

 ### 1．Deploy Cloud Infrastructure with IaC